Beginner Guide: ATV Controls Explained (With Photos)

 Hand and Seat Warmer Switch (If Equipped)

-Some high-end comes with optional hand warmers and/or seat warmer to keep you warm when riding in freezing conditions.
+Some high-end comes with optional hand or seat warmers to keep you warm when riding in freezing conditions.

 Front Differential Lock (If Equipped)